-- 2.6.2.2.4 For overseas Trusts, nominee and fiduciary accounts, where the applicant is itself a financial institution that is regulated for money laundering purposes: - reliance can be placed on an introduction or intermediary certificate letter stating that evidence of identity exists for all underlying principals and confirming that there are no anonymous principals; - the trustees/nominees should be asked to state from the outset the capacity in which they are operating or making the application; - documentary evidence of the appointment of the current Trustees should also be obtained. - 2.6.2.2.5 Where the underlying evidence is not retained within Nigeria, enquiries should be made to determine, as far as practicable, that there are no overriding bank secrecy or confidentiality constraints that will restrict access to the documentary evidence of identity, should it be needed in Nigeria. - 2.6.2.2.6 Any application to open an account or undertake a transaction on behalf of another without the applicant identifying their Trust or Nominee capacity should be regarded as suspicious and should lead to further enquiries and rendition of reports to the NFIU. - 2.6.2.2.7 Where a bank in Nigeria is itself the applicant to an offshore Trust on behalf of a customer, if the corporate Trustees are not regulated, then the Nigerian bank should undertake the due diligence on the Trust itself. - 2.6.2.2.8 If the funds have been drawn upon an account that is not under the control of the Trustees, the identity of two of the authorized signatories and their authority to operate the account should also be verified.
-When the identity of beneficiaries has not previously been verified, verification should be undertaken when payments are made to them.
+- 2.6.2.2.4.
+For overseas Trusts, nominee and fiduciary accounts, where the applicant is itself a financial institution that is regulated for money laundering purposes: - reliance can be placed on an introduction or intermediary certificate letter stating that evidence of identity exists for all underlying principals and confirming that there are no auonymous principals; - the trustees/nominees should be asked to state from the outset the capacity in which they are operating or making the application; - · documentary evidence of the appointment of the current Trustees should also be obtained. - 2.6.2.2.5.
+Where the underlying evidence is not retained within Nigeria, cuquiries should be made to determine, as far as practicable, that there are no overriding bank secrecy or confidentiality constraints that will restrict access to the documentary evidence of identity, should it be needed in Nigeria. - 2.6.2.2.6.
+Any application to open an account or undertake a transaction on behalf of another without the applicant identifying their Trust or Nominee capacity should be regarded as suspicious and should lead to further enquiries and rendition of reports to the NFIU. - 2.6.2.2.7.
+Where a bank in Nigeria is itself the applicant for an offshore Trust on hehalf of a customer, if the corporate Trustees are not regulated, then the Nigerian bank should undertake the due diligence on the Trust itself. - 2.6.2.2.8.
+If the funds have been drawn upon an account that is not noder the control of the Trustees, the identity of two of the authorized signatories and their authority to operate the account should also be verified.
+When the identity of beneficiaries has not previously been verified, verification should be undertaken when payments are made to them. - 2.6.2.3.1.
+In the case of conventional Nigerian Trusts, identification evidence should be obtained for: - those who have control over the funds (the principal trustees who may include the settlor); and - · the providers of the funds (the settlors, except where they are deceased); and

-2.6.2.3 Conventional Family and Absolute Nigerian Trusts
+Conventional Family and Absolute Nigerian Trusts.